shudnal/TradersExtended/README.md

     "prefab": "RawMeat",
     "stack": 1,
     "price": 10,
-    "requiredGlobalKey": ""
   },
+  {
+    "prefab": "AncientSeed",
+    "stack": 1,
+    "price": 1000,
+    "notRequiredGlobalKey": "defeated_gdking"
+  },
+  {
+    "prefab": "Cultivator",
+    "stack": 1,
+    "price": 500,
+    "requiredGlobalKey": "defeated_gdking",
+    "quality": 4,
+  },
 ]
 ```

 ### Sellable(Sell) list example
-I want to be able to sell a Fishing rod for 200 coins
+* I want to be able to sell a Fishing rod for 200 coins
-I want to be able to sell a stack of Wood for 25 coins after Elder was killed
+* I want to be able to sell a stack of Wood for 25 coins after Elder was killed
+* I want to be able to sell Perch with 50 gold each but also sell x5 Perch of quality 4 for more.
 ```
 [
   {
     "prefab": "FishingRod",
     "stack": 1,
     "price": 200,
-    "requiredGlobalKey": ""
   },
   {
     "prefab": "Wood",
     "stack": 50,
     "price": 25,
     "requiredGlobalKey": "defeated_gdking"
+  },
+  {
+    "prefab": "Fish1",
+    "stack": 1,
+    "price": 50,
+  },
+  {
+    "prefab": "Fish1",
+    "stack": 5,
+    "price": 500,
+    "quality": 4,
   },
 ]
 ```